A4 Printers: the Full Guide

 Finally, there are several added features to consider when investing in an A4 office printer.
 While they might not be critical for the printer to function, they may be able to support the usability, efficiency and the overall quality of your printer and the documentation it produces:

 - Do you need wireless connectivity?
 Printer connectivity differs from model to model as well as when they are introduced to the market.
-The newest A4 printers can almost always connect wirelessly through a local network or a mobile device, while older models may have more limited connectivity options.
+The newest A4 printers are wireless printers and can almost always connect through a local network or a mobile device, while older models may have more limited connectivity options.

 - Do you need to print monochrome or colour documents or both?
 Businesses with a wide set of printing needs will likely require a printer that can print in both monochrome and colour, while a business that only needs to print black and white text based documents will find that a monochrome A4 printer suits their needs just fine.